Training for Starting Your Own Business

 - Where do you sell?

-Above all within this section you should state your Vision, Mission and Values.
+To clarify, above all within this section your Vision, Mission and Values.

 - Outline the good and services you will provide